alphagov/govuk-frontend/docs/contributing/coding-standards/component-options.md

 Unlike the `data-*` attribute in HTML and our use of `dataset` in JavaScript, there is no intrinsic link between the Nunjucks parameter name and the names used elsewhere.
 The Nunjucks parameter can therefore be named differently, if convenient.

 A common case is specifying whether a parameter accepts HTML or only plain text.
-For example, if a configuration option's value is inserted into the page using `innerText`, you might want to name the Nunjucks parameter something like `sectionLabelText` to indicate that HTML will not be rendered.
+For example, if a configuration option's value is inserted into the page using `innerText`, you might want to name the Nunjucks parameter something like `sectionLabelText` to indicate that HTML will not be parsed if provided.

 There is more guidance on naming Nunjucks parameters in [the Nunjucks API documentation](https://github.com/alphagov/govuk-frontend/blob/main/docs/contributing/coding-standards/nunjucks-api.md#naming-options).